arangodb/docs/3.10/aql-tutorial-join.md

 Great, we resolved the letters to meaningful traits!
 But we also need to know to which character they belong.
-Thus, we need to merge both the character document and the data from the trait documents:
+Thus, we need to merge both the character document and the data from the traits documents:

 ```js
 FOR c IN Characters